danielmunro/beehive/README.md

 how to run
 ==========

+#Telnet echo server#

-In one terminal, enter:
+In one terminal, type:

->php example.php
+>php examples/telnet.php

+Beehive will now be listening on 127.0.0.1:9000

 Open a new terminal, and type:

 >telnet localhost 9000

-The client is now connected to the server.
-The server will accept incoming messages over telnet and will relay them to the client.
-In the example implementation (the server default) the input is just echo'd back to the client.
+The server will echo any messages sent to it.